Random Utility and Limited Consideration: The Experiment

+Figure~\ref{fig:choices_cost} shows the effect of the frames/cost-treatments on the choice frequencies.
 The harder it is to understand the lotteries,\footnote{Here simplicity comes in the form of how easy (number of arithmetic operations) it is to compute expectation, variance, and expected utility of the lottery in terms of the number of prizes and whether the probabilities are uniform on the support of the lottery or not.} the more likely subjects opt to not consider them and instead choose the outside option.
 These results support the effectiveness of the induced treatments.

 Figure~\ref{fig:choices_cost} also shows that the effect of the cost treatment is not homogeneous across alternatives.
-The choice frequency of alternative $1$ increases with the cost treatment; the cost does not have a significant impact on the probability of selecting lottery $4$; while it has a negative impact on the other alternatives.
+The choice frequency of lottery $1$ (the simplest to understand after the default) increases with the cost treatment; the cost does not have a significant impact on the probability of selecting lottery $4$; while it has a negative impact on the other lotteries.

-Overall, the probability of selecting any given lottery decreases with the size of the menu, suggesting that regularity is satisfied in most of our sample, as shown in Figure~\ref{fig:choices}.
-However, this relation is nonmonotonic for the empirical choice frequency for the pooled data, in particular around menus of size $4$ suggesting a violation of regularity.
-This nonmonotonicity appears also for the medium and high cost treatments, as shown in Figure~\ref{choice_menu_size}.
-In Appendix~\ref{sectionapp:simulations} we provide an extended analysis of the evidence of choice overload and attraction effect.\footnote{We find evidence that regularity fails only for the medium case using our formal testing procedure.
-We also find that regularity fails in the pooled data.}